CenturyLink tower modem setup

 3. Finally, plug one end of the yellow Ethernet cord into one of the Ethernet ports on the modem, and the other end into your computer's Ethernet port.

-Back of modem showing DSL ports, Ethernet ports, power port
+Back of box modem showing DSL ports, Ethernet ports, power port

 Note: Your modem may look different from the one in the image, but the ports on any tower or box-style modem will be similar.

-Note: If you are using a tablet or newer laptop, you may not have an Ethernet port on your device.
+No Ethernet port on your device?
+If you're using a tablet or a newer laptop, you might not have an Ethernet port on your device.
 That's okay.
-If your device doesn't have Ethernet, you can instead connect to WiFi using the SSID and security key on the bottom of the modem.
+If you finish your setup through the app (connecting through mobile data), then you'll be able to connect to WiFi using your WiFi network (SSID) and password printed on the modem label.

 locate SSID and passphrase